AnnesFlashBack/Mini-Exercises/MiniEx-05/README.md

 ##### Songs Used

-- Harder Better Faster Stronger by Daft Punk
+- _Harder Better Faster Stronger_ by Daft Punk.
+Album: Discovery
-- Pop Culture by Madeon
+- _Pop Culture_ by Madeon.
+[Youtube](https://www.youtube.com/watch?v=lTx3G6h2xyA)
-- Set Free by Veorra
+- _Set Free_ by Veorra.
+Album: Ruby
-- War by Edwin Starr
+- _War_ by Edwin Starr.
+Album: War and Peace
-- What Fills the Gap by Will Cady ft.
-Alan Watts
+- _What Fills the Gap_ by Will Cady ft.
+Alan Watts.
+Album: The Awake